Is abortion the right option for me?

-Decisions about your pregnancy are deeply personal.
-You hold the power to make decisions that are best for you in order to stay on your own path to a healthy and meaningful life.
-There’s lots of things to consider, and it’s totally normal to have many different feelings and thoughts when making this decision.
+Decisions about your pregnancy are personal.
+There are lots of things to consider, and it’s totally normal to have many different feelings and thoughts when making this decision.
 That’s why it’s important to get factual, non-judgmental information about abortion.
 Support from family, friends, partners, and other people you trust can also be helpful.
-But at the end of the day, only you know what’s right for you.
+But the decision is 100% yours.

 Who can I talk with about getting an abortion?

 Lots of people lean on others to help them with their decision.
-It’s good to choose people who you know are understanding and supportive of you.
+It’s good to choose people who are understanding and supportive of you.

-Your local Planned Parenthood health center has caring professionals that can give you expert care, accurate information about all your options, answer your questions, and non-judgmental support along the way — no matter what you decide about your pregnancy.
+Your local Planned Parenthood health center has caring professionals that can answer any questions you may have.
+They'll give you expert care, accurate information about all your options, and non-judgmental support along the way — no matter what you decide about your pregnancy.

-Other family planning centers and private doctors may also talk with you about your decision.
-But be careful when looking for a reliable health center, because there are fake clinics out there that claim to offer information about pregnancy options and abortion.
-They’re called Crisis Pregnancy Centers, and they’re run by people who don’t believe in giving you honest facts about abortion, pregnancy, and birth control.
+Other family planning centers, private doctors, and abortion providers may also talk with you about your decision.
+But when you’re looking for a reliable health center, beware of anti-abortion “crisis pregnancy centers.”
+These are places that may seem like normal medical clinics and claim to offer information about pregnancy options and abortion, but they don't provide abortion or a full range of health care.
+They often give you false or misleading information about pregnancy, abortion, and birth control, and they usually don't have to follow privacy laws.
 Crisis pregnancy centers are often located very close to Planned Parenthood health centers or other real medical centers, and have similar names — they do this to confuse people and trick them into visiting them instead.